City of London Self Guided Walk

 The path goes under Southwark Bridge.
 You may see signs for Vinopolis, a rather out of context tourist attraction down a side road offering wine tours.

-The path then veers a little inland into a very atmospheric, cobbled lane, Clink Street.
+The path then veers a little inland into an atmospheric, cobbled lane, Clink Street.

 The Clink Prison Museum is on the site of the original Clink Prison ("possibly the oldest men's prison and probably the oldest women's prison in England") which held prisoners from the early Tudor years until 1780.
 Shakespeare visited an old school friend here.